samsa1/ppx_rml/docs/report/report.md

 This exemples implements function for testing equality and printing elements of type `point3d` automaticaly.
 Thus the developper won't need to change them when he changes the type, everything is handled by the preprocess.

-An attribute is written with one to three `@` depending of the localisation inside the AST.
+An attribute is written with one to three `@` depending of the localisation inside the AST (one to associate it to a expression, two to associate it to a structure item and three to create a new independant structure item).

 ### Extension